Medium Sudoku Online

 The sweet spot — challenging enough to engage, easy enough to finish.
 Free, freshly generated every time.

-Play ad-free — track every solve
+Sign up free — track every solve

-What makes a sudoku medium difficulty?
+What makes a medium sudoku medium?

 Medium sudoku questions